keshihua5/Microsoft-1st-Round-Interview/How to fix Offboarding Error.md

    `\$onpremMB \| export-clixml CTAN_onpremMB_0720.xml`

-3. Get cloud mailbox and find the dupe
+3. Get cloud mailbox and find the dupe.

    Open another Powershell window as Admin, and run the following: